QI-Software/qi-website-public/README.md

 3. Enter the email address you used to register.
 4. Follow the reset instructions sent to your email.

-After resetting your password, you'll be ready to explore all the new features we've introduced!

 ### Claim Your Game Keys

 If you have game keys waiting to be claimed, you can do so easily through our new interface.